Adopted February 22, 1992

 I. Each society shall furnish the Association with a current copy of its constitution and/or bylaws, and shall report annually any amendments to that document by December 1 to accompany the annual report.

-Section 10.
+Section 11.
 Suspension/Expulsion for Cause.
 Membership of a society in the Association may be suspended or terminated by the Council for cause.
 Sufficient cause for such suspension or termination of membership may be violation of these Bylaws or any lawful rule or practice adopted by the Association, or other conduct deemed by the Council to be prejudicial to the best interest of the Association.
-Charges or complaints regarding a member society may be submitted in writing to the President by any member of the Council and, when submitted, shall be investigated by the Board of Directors.
-A statement of the charges shall be sent by registered mail to the last recorded address of the member society, accompanied by notice of the time and place of the meeting at which the charges are to be considered.
+Charges or complaints regarding a member society may be submitted in writing to the Executive Director or President by any member of the Council and, when submitted, shall be investigated by the Board of Directors.
+A statement of the charges shall be sent by a means that includes obtaining a signed receipt [e.g.; USPS Certified Mail, FedEx, UPS, etc.] to the last recorded address of the member society, accompanied by notice of the time and place of the meeting at which the charges are to be considered.
 At least thirty days' notice shall be given, and the member society shall have the opportunity to be represented in person or to be represented by counsel and to present any defense to such charges before action is taken by the Council.
+The member society must notify the Executive Director at least 21 days in advance of the meeting if the member society decides to be represented by counsel.
 The Council may adopt such rules as may be necessary to assure due process to the member society.
 The decision for suspension or termination shall be by a four-fifths affirmative vote of the Council at the Annual Meeting.

-Section 11.
+Section 12.
 Reinstatement.
-Any member society having resigned from membership or having forfeited membership for failure to pay dues, fees, or assessments, may be reinstated upon application to the Board of Directors, upon meeting such uniform terms and conditions as may be established by the Council, and by a four-fifths affirmative vote of the Council at the Annual Meeting.
+Any member society having resigned from membership or having forfeited membership for failure to pay dues, fees, or assessments, may be reinstated upon application to the Board of Directors through the Executive Director, upon meeting such uniform terms and conditions as may be established by the Council, and by a four-fifths affirmative vote of the Council at the Annual Meeting.

 Section 1.
 Council.
 The Council shall be the policy-making body of the Association, subject to these Bylaws and the laws of the state or commonwealth in which the Association is incorporated.